 - Spondylolisthesis – a slipped vertebral body

-- Variations on arthritis: osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis
+- Arthritis and Variants: osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis

 - Spinal stenosis – narrowing of the spinal canal openings